 Root cuttings are the next option for propagation.
 At least 2-3 feet from the tree, cut off a section of root that’s at least 5” in length.
 Place it in warm, damp soil and keep it moist.
 New shoots should start appearing within 3-4 weeks.

 Half-hard cuttings from branches can also be rooted.
-Remove a ring of bark at the cutting’s base and apply rooting hormone before planting.
+Remove a ring of bark at the cutting’s base and apply a rooting hormone before planting.
 These should also be kept moist and warm.

 Harvesting and Storing Guavas